helenmcastro/VinoVigil/README.md

 * Increased Vulnerability: Diseased plants often have weakened immune systems, making them more susceptible to other diseases or pests.

 ## Solution ✨
 * I will use Alexnet to help train the model with images and indetify diseased grapes.
+The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.

 * Image Collection: Use drones or automated robotic systems to capture high-resolution images of the vineyards at regular intervals.

 * Data Labeling: For the initial training of the AI, a set of images with known disease statuses should be labeled by experts.
 This serves as the foundational data on which the AI model is trained.